 Mr. Gelernter in his WSJ op/ed, proclaimed to everyone that the real reason Leftists hate Trump -- and therefore America -- is because:

 Not that every leftist hates America.
 But the leftists I know do hate Mr. Trump’s vulgarity, his unwillingness to walk away from a fight, his bluntness, his certainty that America is exceptional, his mistrust of intellectuals, his love of simple ideas that work, and his refusal to believe that men and women are interchangeable.
 Worst of all, he has no ideology except getting the job done.
 His goals are to do the task before him, not be pushed around, and otherwise to enjoy life.
-In short, he is a typical American—except exaggerated, because he has no constraints to cramp his style except the ones he himself invents.
+In short, he is a typical American—except exaggerated, because he has no constraints to cramp his style except the ones he himself invents.and

 The difference between citizens who hate Mr. Trump and those who can live with him—whether they love or merely tolerate him—comes down to their views of the typical American: the farmer, factory hand, auto mechanic, machinist, teamster, shop owner, clerk, software engineer, infantryman, truck driver, housewife.
 The leftist intellectuals I know say they dislike such people insofar as they tend to be conservative Republicans.